KevinDoughty/Hypermatic/README.md

 * The mutable interface has been removed.
 Animations are immutable and are accessed by name.
 * The syntax has been simplified significantly from Web-Animations.
-* Animations do not require a reference to the animated target.
+* Animations do not require a reference to the animated target and are instead added to it.
 * Effect and timing objects have been abstracted out.
 * Players are owned by animated targets like DOM nodes, not a player per animation.
 * Animation duration is in seconds, not milliseconds.